 SARS-CoV-2 is an enveloped, single-stranded RNA virus that causes COVID-19.
 It is highly transmissible and has a significant fatality rate, especially in the elderly and those with comorbidities such as immune suppression, respiratory disease and diabetes mellitus.
 A significant number of global fatalities have occurred, and the impact is being felt worldwide.

 Symptoms of COVID-19 typically appear within 2 to 14 days after exposure to the virus.
-As recently reported by the CDC, these may include cough and shortness of breath (or difficulty breathing), or at least 2 of the following: fever, chills, repeated shaking chills, muscle pain, headache, sore throat and new-onset loss of taste or smell.
+As recently reported by the CDC, these may include cough and shortness of breath (or difficulty breathing), fever, chills, muscle or body aches, headache, sore throat, runny nose, nausea/vomiting, diarrhea, and new-onset loss of taste or smell.
 Elderly patients may show only lethargy and confusion.
 Anecdotes suggest that diarrhea is common early in infection; conjunctivitis and severe eye pain have also been reported.
 Complications in severe cases include pneumonia, renal failure, cardiomyopathy, stroke and encephalopathy.
 A March 10 study in the Annals of Internal Medicine found that the mean incubation period for SARS-CoV-2 was 5 to 7 days, and patients were typically infectious for several days prior to symptom onset.
 More than 97% of those who developed symptoms did so within 11.5 days of exposure, findings that further support current 14-day quarantine recommendations.
 Recently, SARS-CoV-2 infection in children was associated with a severe multi-system inflammatory syndromewith features that overlap with Kawasaki disease and toxic shock syndrome.

 Current understanding about how COVID-19 spreads is based largely on what is known about other similar coronaviruses.
 The virus is believed to spread primarily via person-to-person through respiratory droplets produced when an infected person coughs or sneezes.
 It also could be spread if people touch an object or surface with virus present from an infected person, and then touch their mouth, nose or eyes.
 Viral RNA has also been found in stool samples from infected patients, raising the possibility of transmission through the fecal/oral route.